-Antonio Carbone is currently a Post-Doc in Modern History at the DHI Rome and is member of the research project “Europas Gegenbewegungen.”
-He previously worked as lecturer at the department of Global History at the Freie Universität Berlin and taught at TU Berlin as well as at the Europa-Universität Viadrina.
-For his dissertation research, he spent extended periods in the archives of Buenos Aires and at Columbia University in New York and received his PhD with a thesis on the influence of epidemics on urban imaginaries in nineteenth-century Buenos Aires.
-He is the author of two forthcoming books Epidemic Cities (Cambridge UP, 2021) and Park, Tenement, Slaughterhouse (Campus Verlag, 2022).
+Antonio Carbone is a Research Fellow at the DHI Rome.
+He previously worked as lecturer at FU Berlin and taught at TU Berlin as well as at the Europa-Universität Viadrina.
+He spent extended periods in Buenos Aires and at Columbia University for his dissertation on the influence of epidemics on urban imaginaries in nineteenth-century Buenos Aires.
+He is the author of two forthcoming books Epidemic Cities (Cambridge UP, 2022) and Park, Tenement, Slaughterhouse (Campus Verlag, 2022).
 With a regional focus on Europe and Latin America, his interests range from global and urban history to the history of science and ideas.

 (De)constructing Mediterranean Europe: Italian farmers facing the EEC’s southern enlargement, (1970s–1980s)